muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 that member's `SYS_key` is any **Any** artifact and that member's `SYS_value` is any **Integer** subject which denotes a non-negative integer *multiplicity*.

+A `SYS_Bag` is any of the following:

+* Any object of the .NET class `System.Collections.Concurrent.ConcurrentBag`.

+*TODO: Revisit this.*

 ## Mix